 Some people have cited the additional stretch that is characterised by fluoro as a disadvantage, as opposed to braid which has very little to no stretch.
 To them I would ask how much stretch one can get in a few meters of line, fishing a shallow river or canal at close quarters.
 I would also offer a positive to any additional stretch in these circumstances when the fish are a little tentative, enabling them to pick up the lure and with the small amount of stretch, coupled with a soft rod tip, feel much less resistance.
 This results in fish hanging onto the lure a bit longer giving the angler more chance to set the hook and not 'ripping' the hook out of their mouth as over enthusiastic strikers tend to do with braid.

 So the moral of the story is: Every line has its place.
-Don't get transfixed with any one line material, as they all have their own unique advantages and disadvantages in different circumstances.
+Don't get transfixed with any one line material in a "one size fits all" style, as they all have their own unique advantages and disadvantages in different circumstances.